socek/quackquack/docs/tutorial.md

 # Configuration

-First step in using Sapp is to make your own Configurator, which will be inherited from `sapp.Configurator`.
-There you would overwrite `append_plugins` method, whis is a place to append the plugins.
+First step in using Sapp is to make your own Configurator, which will be inheriting from `sapp.Configurator`.
+There you would overwrite `append_plugins` method, which is a place to append the plugins.

 ```python
 from sapp.configurator import Configurator